What is eSIM and how does it work?

 3. No need to cut the sim card to fix the sim size as per slots in the handset.

-4. Subscriber does not worry about the damage to the sim card.
+4. The subscriber does not worry about the damage to the sim card.
 The phones are mostly waterproof.
-So if the sim is inside the phone, no need to worry about external damage.
+So if the sim is inside the phone, there is no need to worry about external damage.

 5. A mobile operator does not need to manufacture so many sim cards.
 This reduces the cost of manufacturing and distribution.